petter-holmberg/elements/README.md

 <a name="Knuth3"></a>
 [Knuth3]
 "The Art of Computer Programming, Volume 3, Sorting and Searching, Second Edition", ISBN 0-20189685-0

+<a name="KnuthMorrisPratt"></a>
+[KnuthMorrisPratt]
+"Fast Pattern Matching in Strings, SIAM Journal on Computing, Volume 6, Issue 2, pp. 323-350"

 <a name="StepanovMcJones"></a>
 [StepanovMcJones]